Louis Laing: Nottingham Forest

 Despite interest from Blackburn Rovers, Newcastle United and Manchester United, Laing signed a one-year deal with Nottingham Forest.

 Having only featured in Forest's reserves and under-21 sides, Laing joined Notts County on a one-month emergency loan on 12 September 2014.
 He made his County debut the next day in a 0–0 draw with Peterborough United.
 After helping the club keep four clean sheets in seven matches, Laing's loan spell with Notts County was extended to the maximum 93 days.
 After making ten appearances for the club, Laing's loan spell with Notts County came to an end, as he made his last appearance against Swindon Town on 13 December.

 On 30 January 2015, Laing moved on loan to Motherwell until the end of the 2014–15 season.
 He made his debut the following day against St Johnstone, but was sent off after 25 minutes.
-Laing scored his first Motherwell goal in a 2–1 win over Inverness CT on 28 February.
+Laing scored his first Motherwell goal in a 2–1 win over Inverness Caledonian Thistle on 28 February.
 He played in both legs of the Scottish Premiership play-off final as Motherwell maintained their top-flight status with a 6–1 win on aggregate against Rangers.
 At the end of the season, Laing returned to his parent club, although he said he hoped he would be able to come back to Motherwell.

 Laing was released by Nottingham Forest at the end of the season, having never made an appearance for the club.